gbgabiola/notes/quotes.md

 > "Laughter is the shortest distance between two people." - Victor Borge

 > "The happiness of this life depends less on what befalls you than the way in which you take it." - Elbert Hubbard

+> "Be a magnet for joy, love and abundance." - Unknown

 ## Minimalism